 - Ironically, one of the elements that can be converted somewhat easily into gold is platinum (which is actually more valuable than gold).

-- The gold you get is also radioactive!
+- And the gold you get is radioactive!